gjanders/SplunkAdmins/README.md

 This application was built as there were a variety of messages in the Splunk console and logs in Splunk that if acted upon could have prevented an issue within the environment.

 The original presentation is available as a [recording](http://conf.splunk.com/files/2017/recordings/howd-you-get-so-big-tips-n-tricks-for-growing-your-splunk-deployment-from-50-gb-per-day-to-1-tb-per-day.mp4) or [PDF](http://conf.splunk.com/files/2017/slides/howd-you-get-so-big-tips-tricks-for-growing-your-splunk-deployment-from-50-gb-day-to-1-tb-day.pdf)
-The powerpoint should it be required is available [here](https://github.com/gjanders/splunkconf2017)
+The powerpoint should it be required is available [here](https://github.com/gjanders/splunkconf2017).
+The original presentation while still partially relevant, is quite dated at this point.
+Please refer to my [website](https://gjanders.github.io/) for more up-to-date articles.

 There are many potential alerts that might cause an issue so this application has all alerts disabled by default, post-installation once the required macros are configured you can enable the alerts you wish to use and add the required actions